redhat-developer/rsp-server/api/docs/org.jboss.tools.rsp.schema/src/main/resources/schemaMD/specification.md

 #### server/createServer

  The `server/createServer` request is sent by the client to create a server in the model using the given attributes (both required and optional.
 This request may fail if required attributes are missing, any attributes have impossible, unexpected, or invalid values, or any error occurs while attempting to create the server adapter as requested.
-In the event of failure, the returend `Status` object will detail the cause of error.
+In the event of failure, the returned `Status` object will detail the cause of error.

 This endpoint takes the following json schemas as parameters: